 Prepare the oyster mushrooms

-- It is pretty quick to prepare oyster mushrooms of any type since they don’t grow in the dirt but on tree logs.
-You don’t need to wash them.
+- You don’t need to wash them.
 If you still see some dirt, wipe it clean with a cloth and cut off the tip of the stem.
-Now you can start shredding.

-- Take 2 forks and piece the king oyster mushroom with one at its neck, right below the cap.
+- Take two forks and pierce the king oyster mushrooms, with one at its neck, right below the cap.

 - Caps are not easy to shred with a fork.
 We recommend cutting them as thin as you can with a knife.